prrathnayake/stock-system/docs/FEATURE_AUDIT.md

-# Stock System – Capability Audit
+# Stock Management System – Capability Audit

 This audit cross-checks the repository against the requested capabilities and highlights the highest-impact additions.